foobaz/pngloss/README.md

 Lossily compress your PNG images with pngloss.
 The program reads the original PNG file and modifies the pixels to make them more compressible.
-The resulting PNGs are fully backwards compatible with existing PNG encoders.
+The resulting PNGs are fully backwards compatible with existing PNG decoders.
 You can use the command line tool on your own machine, or compress images using [the interactive website](https://frammish.org/pngloss/).